Providing specialized care for adult and pediatric patients

 Chronic ear infections

-Chronic ear infection is more common in children than adults.
+A chronic ear infection is more common in children than adults.
 It is marked by fluid, infection or swelling in the back of the eardrum.
-Chronic ear infection keeps coming back or doesn’t heal and can cause lasting damage to the ear.
+A chronic ear infection will often return, not heal or cause lasting damage to the ear.

 Signs your child has a chronic ear infection: